-Larger wildlife such as foxes and badgers often create holes or runs under garden fences so that they can have uninterrupted travel from garden to garden.
-If you fill these in, they will just dig them out again.
+It’s tough to stop a dog from hunting.
+Some breeds will have much more interest and be more determined than others.
+But if you have wildlife living in your garden, management is key.
+Larger wildlife such as foxes and badgers often create holes or runs under a fence so that they can have uninterrupted travel from garden to garden.
+If you fill these in, they will dig them out again.

 The most effective way of stopping your dog from digging in the same place is to prevent your dog from having access to it.
-Whether you do this by creating a barrier or you only let your dog out under supervision, it is possible to mitigate further damage even if it is inconvenient.
+Whether you do this by creating a barrier or only letting your dog out under supervision, it is possible to mitigate further damage, even if it is inconvenient.

 I miss you

 Because digging is such a rewarding behaviour for our dogs, they often use it to relieve stress.
-Separation anxiety is a common stressor.
-And dogs may dig to make themselves feel better while you are gone.
+Separation anxiety is a common stressor, and dogs dig to make themselves feel better while you are gone.

 What to do

-So what can you do if your dog digs while you are away?
+So what can you do to stop your dog from digging while you are away?
 Depending on how stressed your dog gets while you are gone can determine what may work to stop them from digging.

-If you believe that your dog does have separation anxiety, there is a lot that can be done to help lessen it so do consider getting a behaviourist in to help both you and your dog.
+If you believe that your dog does have separation anxiety, there is a lot that can help lessen it, so consider getting a behaviorist to help both you and your dog.

 How to stop a dog from digging

-Identifying your dog’s principal motivation to dig can help in determining what you need to do to prevent it.
-The solution to stopping any unwanted behaviour is first to understand it.
+Identifying your dog’s principal motivation to dig can help determine what you need to do to prevent it.
+The solution to stopping any unwanted behavior is first to understand it.
 Assuming that your dog’s basic needs are being met;

 - Mental stimulation

 Most dogs desire to excavate the earth will fall into one of the reasons discussed above.
-Depending on your dog’s motivation you can either offer a more rewarding alternative or prevent the unwanted behaviour from happening in the first place.
+Depending on your dog’s motivation, you can either offer a more rewarding alternative or prevent the unwanted behavior from happening in the first place.